viiku/movie-poster/README.md

 # movie-poster
-A command line tool written in go, works with different OMDB apis.
+A command line tool written in go, download movie poster form omdb and save in local.

 ### How to start...
 1. Set OMDB api key